ocup0311/NOTE/DevOps/Kubernetes/note/note.md

     - 首選：是用 `--config`
     - 也可配置在 `/usr/lib/systemd/system/kubelet.service.d/10-kubeadm.conf` 中
+    - REF:

-    - REF: [［回答］kubeadm init/join 設定 external/internal IPs]
+      - [［回答］kubeadm init/join 設定 external/internal IPs]
+      - [kubeadm init/join and ExternalIP vs InternalIP]

   - `detected that the sandbox image "registry.k8s.io/pause:3.8" of the container runtime is inconsistent with that used by kubeadm.It is recommended to use "registry.k8s.io/pause:3.9" as the CRI sandbox image.`